bdjohnson529/codechalet.com/_docs/algorithms/index.md

 ---
 {% assign pages = site.docs | sort: 'order' %}

-Common algorithms for learning and practicing computer science.
+Algorithms for learning and practicing computer science.
+I use [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms), by Cormen, as a reference.

 ##### Sort Algorithms